 The evaluation standard: facilitating dialogue between the evaluated entity and the evaluator

-The evaluation standard establishes the requirements relating to the content of the self-evaluation report for the cluster, and in parallel, the requirements for the external evaluation report produced by the panel of expert peers.
+The evaluation standards establish the requirements relating to the content of the self-evaluation report for the cluster and universities, and in parallel, the requirements for the external evaluation reports produced by the panel of expert peers.

 There are basically two types of requirements: